Image-X-Institute/TopasOpt/examples/ApertureOptimisation/README.md

 ![](../..//docsrc/_resources/ApertureOpt/compare.png)

+Again, it is very interseting to note that despite the fact that the NelderMead didn't do a great job of recovering our 'ground truth' parameters, it actually did a pretty good job of what we asked it to do: minimise the absolite difference betwee these plots.

 ## Improving these results

-There are number of things you could do to improve these results, many of which are explained in a bit more detail in NEXT STEPS:
+There are number of things you could do to improve these results, many of which are explained in a bit more detail in the [next steps](https://acrf-image-x-institute.github.io/TopasOpt/next_steps.html) section:

 - Run more iterations
 - Nelder-Mead: change the starting point, change the starting simplex
 - Making a better objective function: we arbitrarily chose an objective function based on a depth dose curve and profiles, but we could probably find some more sensitive metrics.
 - assess the noise in the objective function and decide if we need to run more particles or not.
-Note that if there is 10% noise, this is a  rough limit on how accurate to expect the optimisation to be. /
+Note that if there is 10% noise, this is a  rough limit on how accurate to expect the optimisation to be.